 When dogs are fed on a diet containing filler foods such as corn, soy, husks, and wheat they will get hungrier far quicker than if fed a superior alternative.

 These filler foods only aim to fill a dog’s belly and rarely provide any great deal of nutritional value, leading to dogs hunting for food elsewhere.

 Dogs have a short digestive tract which means that they process their food very quickly.
 So a nice, fresh poop may still have some nutritional value according to your beagle, making them believe it is a healthy snack!

 Can a Beagle Get Sick from Eating Poop?

-However, if your beagle is eating another animal’s poop it could develop a parasitic infection.
+However, if your beagle is eating another animal’s poop it could lead to a parasitic infection or other health issues.
 If this happens, keep an eye out over the coming days to watch for any signs of illness and seek immediate advice from your vet.